syncfusion-content/winui-docs/winui/Masked-TextBox/Getting-Started.md

 # Getting Started with WinUI SfMaskedTextBox

-This section explains the steps required to add the WinUI MaskedTextBox control and covers the basic features needed to get started with Syncfusion `MaskedTextBox` control.
+This section explains the steps required to add the WinUI MaskedTextBox control to get started with Syncfusion `MaskedTextBox` control.

 ## Creating an application with WinUI MaskedTextBox control